EliasRaninen/EliasRaninen.github.io/README.md

 I'm a Doctoral Candidate with the [Department of Signal Processing and Acoustics](https://www.aalto.fi/en/department-of-signal-processing-and-acoustics) at [Aalto University](https://www.aalto.fi/en), Finland.

 I'm interested in statistical signal processing, machine learning, and high-dimensional statistics.
-My recent publications have been in the topics of sparse linear regression and regularized covariance matrix estimation in high-dimensional and low sample size setting.
+My recent publications have been in the topics of sparse linear regression and regularized covariance matrix estimation in high-dimensional and low sample size settings.

-Checkout my [Aalto People](https://people.aalto.fi/elias.raninen) profile and my [GitHub](https://github.com/EliasRaninen) page.
+Checkout my [GitHub](https://github.com/EliasRaninen) page or [Aalto People](https://people.aalto.fi/elias.raninen) profile.

 I'm also a musician and guitar teacher.
 Checkout my [SoundCloud](https://soundcloud.com/elias-raninen).